 So, rather than relying on the visual map itself, I opted for a more interactive approach.
 I added html hover-text to each state, so you can hover your mouse the state to see a text popup with the costume name (the hover-text only works on computers with a mouse - or if you enable VoiceOver on a smartphone, it can read the text to you).
 I also set up drilldowns, so you can click on each state to launch a Google image-search to see examples of that Halloween costume.
 I really like the Google image-search, because I didn't know what some of the costume names were before I saw the examples!

-Below is a png snapshot of my map ... you'll need to click on it to see the actual/interactive map, with the hover-text and drilldown links:
+Below is a png screen-capture of my map ... you'll need to click on it to see the interactive version with the hover-text and drilldown links (for example, the screen-capture below shows that 'Black Widow costume' was trending in North Carolina):

 I don't think I've come up with the "perfect map" yet ... but I think the combination of the 2 maps above provides an interesting look at the data :)